Questions to ask your app development company:

 What's involved in updating/maintaining your app?

-When it comes to maintaining apps post-launch, developers need to be thinking about so much more than just implementing updates.
+When it comes to maintaining apps post-launch, mobile app developers need to be thinking about so much more than just implementing updates.
 There are a number of different factors which will affect your project post-launch, more specifically how much involvement, time and cost will be needed after your app is live in the Store:

 - Bug fixing updates